ckald/Samplicity/README.rst

 -  Excess samples are no longer added to resulting .XI file
 -  New notice about omitted excess samples
 -  Conversion speed increased dramatically
+-  Case insensitive path matching to deal with SFZ-files created on different platforms

 v0.4 September 27th, 2012
 ~~~~~~~~~~~~~~~~~~~~~~~~~